dashjoin/platform/dashjoin-docs/docs/development-production.md

 The expression is run with admin credentials.
 Any errors are ignored and the result is logged to the console.

-Another use case is the customization of an app.
+## App Customization

 Assume you have two instances of an app running, but you would like to customize the theme color.
 One approach would be to fork the repository, change the setting there and start the second instance using the new app URL.
 This works, but it is a bit cumbersome to handle subsequent changes in both repositories.
 For small changes, you can use the startup expression.
 The expression is called